andrlupi/andrlupi/README.md

 - 🔭 I’m currently working on exploring my skills in scientific computing and lab IoT
 - 🌱 I’m currently learning how to use various tools and frameworks for quantum computing, data analysis and machine learning
 - ⚡ Fun fact: I prefer cold coffee ❄ ☕ because it keeps me awake and refreshed
+- 📚 I like to keep track of what I learn by building repositories of the problems solutions from the books and courses I'm studying.
+It helps me review and reinforce the concepts and skills I acquire.
+It's a fun and rewarding way to learn new things and improve myself.

 <!--
 **andrlupi/andrlupi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.